emanor-okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

     * In App Wizard SAML App, no override attributes are available.

 * If Single Logout is supported by the application and the `slo` object is provided in the request, the `spCertificate` object must be present.
-* When updating an application, if `slo` or `spCertificate` are not specified the existing configuration will persist.
+* When you update an application, if you don't specify `slo` or `spCertificate` the existing configuration persists.

 ##### Supported values for custom SAML app